 My reasons for disliking Christmas shopping are important because they lead to why the Plainfield Tri Kappa Gingerbread Christmas held the first Saturday in December every year from 9 a.m. to 3 p.m. is such a great event.

 I Have a Long Shopping List

-I have a wife, two kids, my parents, a sister, my parents-in-law, a brother-in-law and his wife, nieces, a nephew, friends, a boss, my kids' teachers, coworkers and several holiday parties to attend that involve bringing gifts.
+I have a wife, two kids, my parents, a sister, my father-in-law, a brother-in-law and his wife, nieces, a nephew, friends, a boss, my kids' teachers, coworkers and several holiday parties to attend that involve bringing gifts.
 That's a lot of people with a lot of different interests.
 In order to find gifts for all those people, I normally have to travel all over creation to countless stores.

 The Gingerbread Christmas solves that problem for me.

 But they're all in one place at Plainfield High School.
 One-stop shopping!
 Now you're speaking my language!
 All of those varying interests of the people on my shopping list?
 Not a problem at Gingerbread Christmas.

 There are unique, one-of-a-kind gifts of all sorts available: clothing, jewelry, home decor, seasonal decorations, toys, accessories, art, fun doo-dads and much more.
-I can take care of the vast majority of my Christmas shopping list on one day and spend the rest of the season enjoying the fun, memory-making holiday events around here instead of scrambling from store to store.
+I can take care of the vast majority of my Christmas shopping list in one day and spend the rest of the season enjoying the fun, memory-making holiday events around here instead of scrambling from store to store.

 I Enjoy Giving Unique Gifts